2026 FIFA World Cup qualification – AFC fifth round

 The AFC fifth round of the 2026 FIFA World Cup qualification were played from 13 to 18 November 2025.
-The matches were played between the United Arab Emirates and Iraq, to determine which team advances to the inter-confederation play-offs.
+The matches were played between the United Arab Emirates and Iraq, to determine which team advanced to the inter-confederation play-offs.

 Format

 The two second-placed teams in each group from the fourth round are playing against each other over two legs in 13–18 November 2025 to determine which team advances to the inter-confederation play-offs.
 The order of legs was determined by draw.